 Pet Pool Safety 101 – Stay Safe and Cool in the Pool

 Believe it or not, many people like to have their pets in the pool with them.
 But before you let your own pets jump in and cool off, please make sure it’s safe.
 Just like children, pets need supervision around the pool.
-It’s important to train them and make sure they know safety procedures before going to swim.
+It’s important to train them and make sure they know pool safety procedures before going to swim.
 We’ve provided a few helpful tips on pet pool safety to make sure your pets stay safe this summer.

 Many people assume that their pets know how to swim.
 But sometimes some animals need training.
-If possible, teach your pets how to swim or enlist them in in a swimming program by a trainer.
+If possible, teach your pets how to swim or enlist them in a swimming program by a trainer.

 If your pet can’t swim, but you know they want to enjoy the pool too, invest in a vest.
 The good thing is that a swimming life vest is super cute, especially on puppies.
 Plus, they come in all sorts of colors and designs to make your pet in the pool look fashionable and adorable.
 With a life vest, you know your pet will be safe swimming around in your pool.
 But remember, don’t leave your pet unattended.